Curriculum by Year

 During the pediatric urology block, the resident spends a half-day per week going to transplant clinic, where they are involved in the workup of new patients and the follow-up of patients on whom they have operated.
 They participate in donor nephrectomy and in transplantation, particularly the neocystotomy.

-Third-year residents rotate through both adult urology services at DHMC for 3 months each, rotates in Concord for 3 months, and has a 3 month elective block.
+Third-year residents rotate through both adult urology services at DHMC for 3 months each, rotate at the VA for 3 months, and have a 3 month elective block.
 Electives have typically included protected block for supervised research, although other electives at approved sites may be pursued after discussion with the program director.
 Electives could consist of Men's Health, radiation oncology, interventional radiology, FPMRS with Gyn, or other rotations.

-During the three-month rotation in Concord, residents work with nine attending’s.
+During the three-month rotation at the VA, residents oversee the inpatient and outpatient urology service there.
 As in other locations, care is taken to ensure that continuity of care occurs by having the resident see patient in the ER or as consults, in addition to operating.
-An overarching goal is for the resident to gain additional expertise in a private-practice setting in both inpatient and outpatient care at Concord Urology and Concord Hospital.
+An overarching goal is for the resident to gain additional expertise in a private-practice setting in both inpatient and outpatient care at a VA medical center.

-Fourth-year residents rotate in pediatrics and transplant, at the VA, and in Concord.
+Fourth-year residents rotate in pediatrics and transplant, at the VA, in Concord, and as the senior resident at DHMC.
 As before, the resident has increased responsibility assigned to them each time they rotate on a service.

 While assigned to a particular team, residents attend clinic and operate with the attending’s.
 Continuity of care occurs by seeing new patients in clinic, operating on patients and caring for them post-op, and then seeing patients return to clinic for follow-up.